doerodney/terraform/training/terraform_info.md

     *   s3

 ### Example Code
 When working with a new technology, there is no substitute for examples of working code.
-To Learn a new technology is frequently a monkey-see-monkey-do process.
+To learn a new technology is frequently a monkey-see-monkey-do process.
 The Hashicorp site has numerous examples of working code for different providers:
 *   [AWS](https://www.terraform.io/docs/providers/aws/r/instance.html)
 *   [GCP](https://www.terraform.io/docs/providers/google/d/datasource_compute_instance.html)
 *   [vSphere](https://www.terraform.io/docs/providers/vsphere/index.html)